-As a coach, I hear so often that clients feel frazzled, burnt-out, and unfulfilled.
-They want rest, connection, and wellness, but their calendars are full and they won’t let themselves slow down.
+As a coach, clients tell me they’re frazzled, burnt-out, and unfulfilled.
+They want balance and wellness but their calendars are full.
+They won’t let themselves slow down.
 Why?
-Somewhere along the line, the world has told them that their worth is based on their value-added.
-They’ve been told that when they’re overwhelmed, they need to learn to work harder and be more efficient, not slow down and focus on what is essential.
+Somewhere along the line, the world told them their worth is based on their output.
+They’ve been told that when they’re overwhelmed, they should work harder and be more efficient.
+They have not been told to slow down and focus on what is essential.

 How do I know?
-Because I heard these same messages tethering worth to productivity, and in an effort to feel worthy (of love, respect, admiration), I obeyed.
-This article explores my journey moving from proving and producing to accepting my worth — even in stillness.
+Because I heard these same messages if success, tethering worth to productivity.
+In an effort to feel worthy, I obeyed.
+This article explores my journey moving from busy to still.

 Years ago, I had a counselor give me a very simple task: